The

 generating electrical current by exposing a laminate set forth

-above to heat, e.g., a temperature of at least about 32 DEG F. to
+above to heat, e.g., a temperature of at least about 32 DEG F.

-250 DEG F. Unexpectedly, ambient heat is generally sufficient to
+to 250 DEG F. Unexpectedly, ambient heat is generally sufficient

-generate electrical current.
+to generate electrical current.

 In the presence of heat, the electrons in the laminate of the

-present invention flow in a circuit from high electronegativity to
+present invention flow in a circuit from high electronegativity

-FIG. 3 illustrates the three layers of the laminate of the present
+FIG. 3 illustrates the three layers of the laminate of the

-In the three layer embodiment depicted in FIG. 3, the laminate of
+In the three layer embodiment depicted in FIG. 3, the laminate

-Examples have been set forth below for the purpose of illustration
+Examples have been set forth below for the purpose of

-by the Examples set forth herein.
+way limited by the Examples set forth herein.

 EXAMPLES